 Access to land is one of the most pressing challenges facing New England’s beginning farmers.
-Land Here!
-Assuring Access to Land for New England’s Beginning Farmers (the Land Access Project) tackles the land access issue from all angles in this regional initiative.
+The Land Access Project was a multi-year initiative that built a network to address land access issues from multiple angles.

 - Listing & Linking

 - Farm Transfer

 LAP2 collaborators created a series of guides, tools, and reports for beginning and established farmers, next generation farmers, and public and private landowners, as well as educators and advisors.
 As part of the “Tenure Innovations Task Force,” a subcommittee looked at urban land access for commercial farming.
 Johanna Rosen of Equity Trust and Kathy Ruhf of Land for Good co-authored Farmland Access in Urban Settings Guide, which offers practical suggestions, examples, and innovative models to help new farmers launch and sustain viable urban farms.

 Another product of the Project was New England Farmland Finder, a web-based, regional farm property clearinghouse created to help New England’s farm seekers and farm property holders find each other.
 It makes it easy for farm properties to be posted, and for farm seekers to search through them.
 It is free, simple, region-wide, automated and constantly current, serving as a friendly portal for property holders and farmland seekers.